MichaelStevenson2207/MichaelStevenson2207/README.md

 - I craft sites that look the part as well as being functional
 - Expertise - I have covered alot of areas in 11 years of development
 - A genuine interest in your project and making things better
+- I always inject some of my own personality into projects and care about the products I craft and release
 - A thirst for learning new things
 - Being on time and keeping you up to date